"So who've you been beating up tonight? ...Another ten-yearold? I know you did Mark Evans two nights ago -"

 -- Harry to Dudley and his gang (OP1)

-A boy who lives near Privet Drive, who, at age ten, was beaten up by a fifteen-year-old Dudley (OP1).
+Mark Evans was a boy who lived near Privet Drive, who, at age ten, was beaten up by a fifteen-year-old Dudley (OP1).

 Other canon notes and references

 Fan Theory: In the search for clues, some sharp readers focused on Mark Evans because his name was the same as Petunia and Lily, and he was mentioned living in the same neighborhood where Harry was being protected from the Dark Lord.
 Readers thought he might be an important character.
 What if Little Whinging was part of Dumbledore's "witness protection program"?
 What if not only Lily's blood was protective, but her very name?
 What if Snape had a family hidden there too, and "Mark" was clever pun to thumb his nose at Voldemort?
 So many theories, so little time.
 When a question about Mark Evans won the FAQ Poll on JKR's Official Site, fans gave a sigh of relief because finally they might hear the truth, yet many were disappointed by the answer.
 For despite his familiar last name, Mark Evans was unrelated to Harry, or to anyone in Lily’s family, and he was NOT the Half-Blood Prince, or a long-lost cousin.
 While the author was amused by all the fan theories, his name was just a throw-away: